kyma-project/kyma/resources/knative-serving-crds-init/README.md

 ## Overview

 >**NOTE**: This is an experimental module.
-This chart includes [knative-serving-crds-int](https://github.com/knative/docs/tree/master/docs/serving) release files.

-Delete the old CRDs before installing new CRDs.
+This chart includes a pre install hook to delete the old CRDs before installing new CRDs.